-Board Survey Questions:

-Report date:

-Board responses due:

-Name of Evaluator:

-EVALUATION

-Was this report submitted when due?

-Did you find the CEO Interpretations: Check all that apply.

-- reasonable and complete - not complete (please specify in next question) - not reasonable (please specify in next question)

-Interpretations that were incomplete or unreasonable (if any):

-Do you find the CEO is...?
-Check all that apply.

-- in compliance. - in compliance, except for items(s) noted below and is making reasonable progress toward compliance - not in compliance on item(s) noted below and is not making reasonable progress toward compliance - cannot be determined

-Items not in compliance (if any):

-OPTIONAL: Comments for potential further discussion by the Board

-Is there any area associated with this policy that concerns you that is not clearly addressed in existing policy?
-What is the value that drives your concern?

-What policy language would you like to see incorporated to address your worry?

-OPTIONAL: Comments for the CEO to consider.
-These are comments and suggestions, not direction to or assessment of CEO

-Commendation(s) on progress:

-Potential additional improvement(s)
+Board Survey Questions: Report date: Board responses due: Name of Evaluator: EVALUATION Was this report submitted v hen due?
+Did you find the CEO Interpr etations: Check all that apply. e specify in next question) ations that were incomplete or unreasonable (if Do you find the CEO is?
+Check all that apply. • n item(s) noted below and is not maki king reasonable progress toward compliance ing reasonable progress toward compliance • OPTIONAL: Comments for p otential further discussion by the Boa r d Is there any area associated What is the value that drive at is not clearly addressed in existing policy?
+What policy language would I you like to see incorporated to addre ess your worry?
+OPTIONAL: Comments for the assessment of CEO ne CEO to consider.
+These are comme nts and suggestions, not direction to or Commendation(s) on progre ess: Potential additional improvement(s)